DLHub-Argonne/dlhub_sdk/docs/servable-types.rst

 	model_info = KerasModel.create_model('model.h5', ["y"], arch_path='arch.json')

-Keras also allows users to add their own custom layers to there models for any custom operation that has trainable weights.
+Keras also allows users to add their own custom layers to their models for any custom operation that has trainable weights.
 Use this when the Keras Lambda layer does not apply.
 In Keras, these layers can be added when loading the model: